escowho/qpack/README.md

         directories, sets the working directory, loads specified packages, and sources a functions file and config file, if specified.
 Option to load qpack package.
+-   view_qconfig
+    -   View and edit the contents of the current .qconfig file, if found.

 ### Data Functions

--   botbox
-    -   Function to recode data into Bottom X Box ratings data
-    -   Works on vectors to recode the data into 0,1 values based on Bot1, Bot2, Bot3, or BotX values.
+c \* botbox + Function to recode data into Bottom X Box ratings data + Works on vectors to recode the data into 0,1 values based on Bot1, Bot2, Bot3, or BotX values.
 A minimum value can be indicated (minval) but the function will find the minimum in the data if not provided.
 The replacena logical allows for replacing any NA with 0, if desired.

 -   clean_names
     -   Wrapper function that uses janitor::clean_names on a data set
     -   Convenience wrapper that uses janitor::clean_names to clean up